 Mitigation No. Mitigation Text Location Compliance Documentation ^(a) and Consultation Timing Responsible Agency Applicability/Status Notes HYD-6 Implementation of Creek-Crossing Procedures.
 Where creek crossings can be completed during dry season, with no flows present in the creek, seasonally timed restorative open trenching will be completed.
 This procedure will use minimum trench widths.
 Trench cut material will be placed outside of the creek bed and outside of 100-year inundated areas.
 Trench fill will be compacted and replaced to match existing creek bed gradations, and vegetation will be restored.
 Open trenching restoration will be completed prior to any wet season flows, and will include anti-erosion action plans for any unplanned rainfall during construction.
 SDG&E shall obtain all required permits prior to completing open trenching through drainages.
 In any case, flows will be isolated from open trenching by best management practices mandated by the General Construction Permit.
 Areas of trenching would be restored and/or vegetated at completion of work.
 Where creek crossing cannot be completed during the dry season creek crossing shall use jack-and-bore procedures to avoid direct impacts and shall be conducted in a manner that does not result in sediment-laden discharge or hazardous materials release to the water body.
 SDG&E shall develop a Jack-and-Bore/Horizontal Directional Drill (HDD) Contingency Plan for this work in accordance with MM-HYD-8.
 Additionally, SDG&E shall implement the following measures during horizontal boring (jack-and-bore) operations and shall be included in the HDD Contingency Plan: 1 Site preparation shall begin no more than 10 days prior to initiating horizontal bores to reduce the time soils are exposed adjacent to creeks and drainages.
 2 Trench and/or bore pit spoil shall be stored a minimum of 25 feet from the top of the bank or wetland/riparian boundary.
 Spoils shall be stored behind a sediment barrier and covered with plastic or otherwise stabilized (i.e., tackifiers, mulch, or detention).
-3 Portable pumps and stationary equipment located within secondary, creeks, and drainages) shall be placed within secondar TL626 alternative alignment (Option 3 underground in Boulder Creek Road) a.
+3 Portable pumps and stationary equipment located within secondary containment with adequate capacity to contain a spill (TL626 alternative alignment (Option 3 underground in Boulder Creek Road) a.
 Implement Creek Crossing Procedures during the dry season b.
 Prepare a Jack-and-Bore HDD Contingency Plan with associated SWPPP in accordance with the requirements and timing in MM-HYD-8 c.
 Conduct directional drilling rather than trenching, where/when applicable d.
 CPUC/Forest Service Monitor: Line item for standard trenching (Creek Crossing Procedures) in compliance monitoring report a.
 During creek-crossing construction activities b.
 At least 60 days prior to construction c.
 Prior to and during construction d.
-During construction Not Applicable Per the MMCRP, this measure applies only to the alternative alignment (Option 3 Underground in Boulder Creek Road); therefore, it is not applicable. work.
+During construction Not Applicable work.
 Required permits may include ACOE CWA Section 404, Regional Water Quality Control Board Clean Water Act 401, and CDFG Streambed